 We encourage directors and nominees for director to attend the annual meeting.
-Three of our directors attended the 2012 Annual Meeting of Stockholders.
+Two of our directors attended the 2013 Annual Meeting of Stockholders.

-Set forth below is biographical information for each person nominated, each person whose term of office as a director will continue after the annual meeting, and each executive officer or other listed officer of the Company who is not a director.
+Set forth below is biographical information for each person nominated, each person whose term of office as a director will continue after the annual meeting, each executive officer and certain other officers who are not also directors.